-A healthy diet with the right amount of calories will help your child achieve target blood sugar levels and maintain a healthy weight.
+A healthy diet with the right amount of calories will help your child achieve target blood glucose levels and maintain a healthy weight.
 The meal plan designed for your child will spread carbohydrate (starches and sugary foods) throughout the day.
-This helps prevent high blood sugar after meals as well as weight gain.
+This helps prevent high blood glucose after meals as well as weight gain.
 A registered dietitian can design a meal plan that not only fits your child's needs but also is a healthy eating plan for your family.
 For more information, see the topic Healthy Eating for Children.

 Physical activity is extremely important.
 It helps the body use insulin correctly and helps control weight.
-Your child does not have to start a rigorous exercise program, but being more active can help control blood sugar.
+Your child does not have to start a rigorous exercise program, but being more active can help control blood glucose.
 For example, your child could play outside with friends, take brisk walks with family members, and take part in individual or team sports.

 Experts recommend that teens and children (starting at age 5) do moderate to vigorous activity at least 1 hour every day.footnote 2, footnote 3 And 3 or more days a week, what they choose to do should: